ironhack-miami-webdev-october-2017/lab-javascript-basic-algorithms/README.md

 ![](https://i.imgur.com/1QgrNNw.png)

-# Pair Programming | Basic JavaScript Algorithms
+# JS | Basic Algorithms

-Welcome to your first pair-programming exercise at IronHack!
+Welcome to your first bootcamp exercise at IronHack!

 The goal of this exercise is to get you acquainted with the different control structures we have in JavaScript.